WilliamY97/LearningJournal/uWaterloo/ECE254 - Operating Systems and Systems Programming/Lecture 14 - Classical Synchronization Problems.md

 The reader code has that situation that makes us concerned about the possibility of deadlock: a wait on ```roomEmpty``` inside a critical section by ```mutex```.
 With a bit of reasoning, we can convince ourselves there is no risk.
 Deadlock is not a problem.

+### Second Problem

+Suppose some readers are in the room, and a writer arrives.
+Writer must wait until all the readers have left the room.
+When each of the readers is finished, it exits the room.
+In the meantime, more readers arrive and enter hte room.

+Even though each reader is in the room for a finite amount of time, there is never a moment when the room has no readers in it.
+This undesirable situation is not deadlock, because the reader threads are not stuck, but the writer (and any subsequent writers) are going to wait forever.
+This is a situation called ```starvation```: a thread never get a chance to run.

+It must not be possible for a thread requiring access to the critical section to be delayed indefinitely.
+Tis problem is just as bad as deadlock in that if it is discovered, it eliminates a proposed solution as an acceptable option, even though starvation might only be an unlikely event.
+We must thus improve solution so writer never starves.

+### Solution to Starving Consumers